 How Our Products Helped

-OLIH fully transitioned from ParishSOFT desktop products to ParishSOFT’s online suites in 2013.
+OLIH fully transitioned from ParishSOFT Desktop to ParishSOFT Family Suite in 2013.
 Initially, they almost overlooked the online parishioner portal, My Own Church (MOC), amidst the other applications of their complete, web-based software.
 The parishioner portal empowers parishioners to stay connected with the parish.
 By creating a profile, parishioners are able to update census and ministry information, and track their giving and payment history – which includes access to end-of-year giving statements.
 But with end-of-year looming in 2015 the parish recognized in MOC an opportunity that could not be missed.

 Instead of preparing a few thousand year-end giving statements, parish staff decided it was time to modernize the process by asking parishioners to access their giving statements online.
 As business manager, Becky Robovsky ruefully notes, “[With 2500 families] We are always looking for ways to lighten the load – and MOC is an amazing way to do it!”

 Decision made, they needed to get their parishioners on board.
 MOC was (and still is!) clearly promoted on the parish website, in the bulletin, and in their weekly email newsletter.
 High visibility and simple explanations, instructions and reminders, went a long way in spurring parishioner sign up.
 However, Robovsky is quick to point out, “Teaching our people [to use My Own Church] was practically effortless.”
 A gentle invitation and explanation of the benefits of MOC for parishioners and parish staff has paid off, and hundreds of families quickly registered!

 With over 800 families signed up for MOC, end-of-year preparation looks vastly different than in years past.
 Families are now able to login and print out their own statements.
 If a parishioner needs a statement printed out, they have to call and request it from the parish.
 Robovsky estimates that this year they only printed about 50 statements!